 There isn’t really an AI product for dispute resolution available at the moment.
 However, many commentators, including Richard Susskind, believe it is just around the corner.
 Richard is a strong advocate of virtual courts and in his recent books he calls for a “global online court revolution”.

 Much of the above may appear pie in the sky to a small, High Street practice.
 Yet, a recent CBRE study of London law firms showed that 48% are already using artificial intelligence, and 41% plan to do so soon.
 If past IT trends are followed, it won’t be long before it trickles down from the Magic Circle.

 Existing AI is tailored towards improving the speed, efficiency and accuracy of mundane and repetitive jobs.
 The bonus is that this leaves you free to concentrate on what you are good at – being a lawyer.
 The real issue is not the apocalyptic idea of replacing humans with machines.
 It’s about how AI can support the legal profession and, in doing so, provide a better client experience.
 And, of course, it won’t have escaped the more perspicacious lawyers that improved efficiency leads to an improved bottom line.

-The key point is that AI needs to be trained by a human.
+The key point is that AI requires training from a human.
 It needs teaching to look for the right things in the right places first time and every time.
 AI understands neither where, why nor what it is looking for.
 Nor indeed why the material it seeks is either relevant or valuable.
 All AI can do is identify patterns of data.
 The template for those patterns has to be supplied by humans.

 Orwell’s 1984 or Huxley’s Brave New World dystopian prophecy it certainly isn’t.
 However, AI will eventually change the legal landscape for you.
-To what extent will be determined very much by how willing you are to embrace the change.
+To what extent depends very much by how willing you are to embrace the change.